"Shuffle Off to Buffalo"

-As retold by Doug Boilesen, son of Betty Ann Barr Boilesen
+Retold by Doug Boilesen, son of Betty Ann Barr Boilesen.

-There wasn't a phonograph in their home when Mom was growing up in rural Nebraska in the early 1930's but she did get to occasionally listen to the radio if the windcharger had fully charged the radio's batteries.
+There wasn't a phonograph in their home when Mom was growing up in rural Nebraska but in the 1930's she did get to occasionally listen to the radio if the windcharger had fully charged the radio's batteries.

-There was one song that she particularly remembered, probably because of the reaction it got from her mother and her Aunt Tay.
-It was titled "Shuffle Off To Buffalo"and was written for the 1933 production "Forty-Second Street."
+There was one song that she particularly remembered, probably because of the reaction it got from Betty's mother and her Aunt Tay.
+It was titled "Shuffle Off To Buffalo" and it was written for the 1933 production "Forty-Second Street."
 To my grandmother and aunt it was the most shocking song of its time.
-If I'd ask my mom for details, she would sing the scandalous lines:
+When I'd ask my mom for details, she would sing the scandalous lines:

 "I'll go home and get my panties,